 The Center maintains three major galleries.
 Gallery A houses the Center's only permanent exhibit while Galleries B and C house traveling or temporary exhibits.
 Smaller photographic and thematic displays are exhibited along the wormy chestnut-lined lobby areas.

 Y'all Come, the Best Kind of Get-Together: 40 years of Mountain Heritage Day

 The Dearest Spot of All: Western Carolina University's 125th Anniversary

 June 12 - December 12, 2014

 A Craftsman's Legacy: The Furniture of Jesse Bryson Stalcup

-This exhibit showcases woodworking tools and hand made furniture, used or made by Jesse Bryson Stalcup (1860-1931) a master carpenter who lived in western North Carolina.
+Showcases woodworking tools and hand made furniture, used or made by Jesse Bryson Stalcup (1860-1931) a master carpenter who lived in western North Carolina.
 Born in Swain County, Jesse grew up as a skilled carpenter.
-Jesse Stalcup settled in Macon Count with his wife, Alice Florence Kelly (1862-1948).
-The Stalcups settled in Macon County, where Jesse worked as a carpenter, millwright, and Baptist preacher.
+He settled in Macon Count with his wife, Alice Florence Kelly (1862-1948) where Jesse worked as a carpenter, millwright, and Baptist preacher.

 Western Carolina University: The Progress of an Idea

 Traces Robert Lee Madison's "Cullowhee Idea" from 1889 to the present.
 Highlights WCU's continuing mission of regional service.

 The exhibit includes a changing section that will highlight various aspects of university life.
 The first iteration will focus on the rich legacy of formal and informal musical activity at WCU.